ACLS Certification - Official Site | Powered by CPR.com

 • In ventricular fibrillation, the heart quivers or “fibrillates,” rendering the ventricles unable to fill with blood.

 • Asystole is often referred to as “flat line” and indicates there is no longer any electrical activity in the heart.
+This differs from conduction delays such as first degree heart block, where electrical activity is present but slowed.

 The QRS complex represents ventricular depolarization.
 When impulses are generated from the ventricles, the QRS complexes widen and are greater than 0.12 seconds.
 Other supraventricular rhythms may also present with prolonged QRS complexes if there is an impulse conduction disturbance from a supraventricular focus into the ventricles.